American ancestry: Statistical data

-According to 2000 U.S census data, an increasing number of United States citizens identify simply as "American" on the question of ancestry.
+According to 2000 U.S. census data, an increasing number of United States citizens identify simply as "American" on the question of ancestry.
 The Census Bureau reports the number of people in the United States who reported "American" and no other ancestry increased from 12.4 million in 1990 to 20.2 million in 2000.
 This increase represents the largest numerical growth of any ethnic group in the United States during the 1990s.
 The state with the largest increase over the past two census was Texas, where in 2000, over 1.5 million residents reported having "American ancestry."

 In the 1980 census, 26% of United States residents cited that they were of English ancestry, making them the largest group at the time.
 In the 2000 United States Census, 6.9% of the American population chose to self-identify itself as having "American ancestry."
 The four states in which a plurality of the population reported American ancestry were Arkansas (15.7%), Kentucky (20.7%), Tennessee (17.3%), and West Virginia (18.7%).
 Sizable percentages of the populations of Alabama (16.8%), Mississippi (14.0%), North Carolina (13.7%), South Carolina (13.7%), Georgia (13.3%), and Indiana (11.8%) also reported American ancestry.

 In the Southern United States as a whole, 11.2% reported "American" ancestry, second only to African American.
 American was the fourth most common ancestry reported in the Midwest (6.5%) and West (4.1%).
 All Southern states except for Delaware, Maryland, Florida, and Texas reported 10% or more American, but outside the South, only Missouri and Indiana did so.
 American was one of the top five ancestries reported in all Southern states except for Delaware, in four Midwestern states bordering the South (Indiana, Kansas, Missouri, and Ohio) as well as Iowa, and in six Northwestern states (Colorado, Idaho, Oregon, Utah, Washington, Wyoming), but only one Northeastern state, Maine.
 The pattern of areas with high levels of American is similar to that of areas with high levels of not reporting any national ancestry.

-In the 2014 American Community Survey, German Americans (14.4%), Irish Americans (10.4%), English Americans (7.6%), and Italian Americans (5.4%) were the four largest self-reported European ancestry groups in the United States, forming 37.8% of the total population.
-However, English, Scotch-Irish, and British American demography is considered to be seriously undercounted, as the 6.9% of U.S. Census respondents who self-report and identify simply as "American" are primarily of these ancestries.
+In the 2020 United States census, English Americans (46.6 million), German Americans (45 million), Irish Americans (31.7 million), and Italian Americans (16.8 million) were the four largest self-reported European ancestry groups in the United States, forming 37.8% of the total population.
+However, English and Scotch-Irish demography is considered to be seriously undercounted, as the 6.9% of U.S. Census respondents who self-report and identify simply as "American" are primarily of these ancestries.